 Open to all horses and ponies in the show.
+Riders must participate in a trail class prior to the state show entry deadline.
+This is to be verified with use of the Trail Pre-Qualifying Form found in this rulebook.
 Standard tack and proper show attire per respective division that is appropriate for a trail class.
 Two hands may be used on the reins when riding in a snaffle or bosal only for Western horses 5 years and younger (No tied split reins are permitted).
 Other disciplines may use both hands on all appropriate bits and reins as outlined on page 32-33.